 CHCCCS004 Assess co-existing needs

 CHCCSM006 Provide case management supervision

 Case Managers are responsible for assisting clients to solve complex issues with the aim of enhancing their clients' quality of life.

 Care coordinators (Patient Care Coordinators) are trained health professionals who monitor and coordinate patients’ treatment plans, by way of educating clients and connecting patients to health care providers.
 They also evaluate their treatment progress.
 Examples of patients requiring the expertise of care co-ordinators include the elderly or disabled.

-Case managers coordinate care for their clients as social workers by working with and linking clients to agencies and institutions to ensure that clients get the care they need. ...
+Case managers coordinate care for their clients as social workers by working with and linking clients to agencies and institutions, ensuring that their clients receive the best possible outcomes.
 Social work case management is a particularly challenging field.

 A family support worker is assigned to clients who are deemed most at-risk through governmental or social service agencies.
-They assess the needs of the family, help resolve issues and promote wellbeing, human rights and social justice to those under their care.
+They assess the needs of family members of clients/patients and help resolve issues through the promotion of wellbeing, human rights, and social justice to those under their care.

 A group facilitator might run a range of support groups for people in need of help.
 They act as a friendly face for community members to talk to.
 This role can help groups facilitate members' requests, lend support through discussion, act as moderators and promote positive and wise mindsets to group participants.